twpol/microsoft-tasks-cli/README.md

-# microsoft-tasks-cli
+# Microsoft Tasks CLI

-A command-line tool for manipulating Microsoft To Do/Tasks
+A command-line tool for manipulating Microsoft To Do/Tasks.